xinzhan/core-services.en/help/interface/core-services/core-services.md

 The following sections describe how to modernize your implementation.
 Modernizing your implementation enables core services in the Experience Cloud.

-## Step 2.
-Implement the [!UICONTROL Experience Cloud ID Service] using [!UICONTROL Experience Platform Launch], or [!UICONTROL Dynamic Tag Management] {#section_3C9F6DF37C654D939625BB4D485E4354}
+## Implement the [!UICONTROL Experience Cloud ID Service] {#section_3C9F6DF37C654D939625BB4D485E4354}

 The [!UICONTROL Experience Cloud ID Service] provides a common ID for cross-solution integration.
 It provides cross-domain visitor identification and a path for cross-device/browser targeting and personalization based on CRM data uploaded via [!UICONTROL Customer Attributes].

-The simplest method for enabling Experience Cloud core services is to activate it automatically for Analytics and Adobe Target via the [Experience Cloud ID Service extension](https://docs.adobe.com/content/help/en/launch/using/implement/solutions/idservice-save.html) in [!UICONTROL Experience Platform Launch], or via the ECID tool in [!UICONTROL Dynamic Tag Management].
-(Experience Platform Launch is strongly recommended.)
+The simplest method for enabling Experience Cloud core services is to activate it automatically for Analytics and Adobe Target via the [Experience Cloud ID Service extension](https://experienceleague.adobe.com/docs/launch/using/extensions-ref/adobe-extension/id-service-extension/overview.html?lang=en#extensions-ref) in [!UICONTROL Experience Platform Launch].

-For complete Experience Cloud ID Service help (formerly, visitor ID), go [here](https://docs.adobe.com/content/help/en/id-service/using/home.html).
+For complete Experience Cloud ID Service help (formerly, visitor ID), go [here](https://experienceleague.adobe.com/docs/id-service/using/intro/overview.html?lang=en#intro).

 **Not Using [!UICONTROL Experience Platform Launch] or [!UICONTROL Dynamic Tag Management]?**